carpentries-incubator/lesson-gpu-programming/episodes/first_program.Rmd

 :::::::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::

-What happens if we then run the code that we just modified to work on an vector of 2048 elements, and compare the results with our CPU version?
+What happens if we then run the code that we just modified to work on a vector of 2048 elements, and compare the results with our CPU version?

 ~~~python
 # reallocate the CPU arrays